HITECHCRIME/HC_SG48_Trust_In_Anima/README.md

 can you come back
 can you come back you (now)

-can't belive in second coming
+can't believe in second coming

 don't you think it would make me remember